earth-mover/icechunk/spec/icechunk_spec.md

 However, formally a store can be any valid Zarr hierarchy, from a single Array to a deeply nested structure of Groups and Arrays.
 Users of Icechunk should aim to scope their stores only to related arrays and groups that require consistent transactional updates.

+Icechunk defines a series of interconnected metadata and data files that together comprise the format.
 All the data and metadata for a store are stored in a directory in object storage or file storage.

 ## Goals